KitLemonfoot/ArchipelagoMIUU/README.md

 - The latest version of [Marble It Up!
 Ultra, downloaded from Steam](https://store.steampowered.com/app/864060/Marble_It_Up_Ultra/)
 - The Archipelago software from [their Releases page](https://github.com/ArchipelagoMW/Archipelago/releases/)
 - The APWorld and mod files from our releases page
-- MIUU Mod Loader from [their Releases page](https://git.thearst3rd.com/thearst3rd/miuu-mod-loader/releases/latest)
+- MIUU Mod Loader from [thearst3rd's Releases page](https://git.thearst3rd.com/thearst3rd/miuu-mod-loader/releases/latest)
-- MIUU Console Unlocker from [their Releases page](https://git.thearst3rd.com/thearst3rd/miuu-console-unlocker/releases/latest)
+- MIUU Console Unlocker from [thearst3rd's Releases page](https://git.thearst3rd.com/thearst3rd/miuu-console-unlocker/releases/latest)

 ### Installing
 1. Navigate to Marble It Up!
 Ultra's local file directory.
 This can be found by right-clicking on the game in your Steam Library, selecting *Manage*, then selecting *Browse Local Files*.
 2. Install [MIUU Mod Loader](https://git.thearst3rd.com/thearst3rd/miuu-mod-loader) to your copy of Marble It Up!
 Ultra if it's not already installed.
-3. Extract the contents of `ArchipelagoMIUU-vX.Y.Z.zip` to the `Mods` folder.
+3. Install [MIUU Console Unlocker](https://git.thearst3rd.com/thearst3rd/miuu-console-unlocker) if it's not already installed.
-4. Also install [Console Unlocker](https://git.thearst3rd.com/thearst3rd/miuu-console-unlocker) if it's not already installed.
+4. Extract the contents of `ArchipelagoMIUU_vX.Y.Z.zip` to the `Mods` folder.

 ### APWorld Setup
 1. Install Archipelago and open the Archipelago launcher.